Important Disclosure — Please Read

 Buyer Agency Duties

-Your agent has a fiduciary duty to represent your best interests, provide honest advice, maintain confidentiality, and negotiate on your behalf.
+A buyer's agent has a fiduciary duty to represent your best interests, provide honest advice, maintain confidentiality, and negotiate on your behalf.

 What the Agreement Covers